 - Social networks: companies use this channel to attract their audience, either with content to motivate them to take action, or to communicate with them about issues that could be of interest and build a relationship that way.
 It's no use having a well-translated website if the content uploaded to this channel is not.

-- Advertising: both offline and online advertising lays the foundations for attracting customers to our business.
+- Marketing: both offline and online advertising lays the foundations for attracting customers to our business.
 It's all around us, and in the majority of cases we have it to thank for people coming to our website or physical shop.
-Content on this channel should also be adapted to all languages.
-If we have a customer in Brazil, for example, and they see a banner advert in Portuguese, it will always be more effective than if it had only been translated into English.
-And this effectiveness will only increase if we use a transcreation (creative translation) to make really powerful advertising campaigns.
-Moreover, if a customer sees an advert in their own native language, and then visits a website that is also in their language, getting the sale is much more likely.
+Content relating to marketing campaigns should also be adapted in all languages.
+If we have a customer in Brazil, for example, and they see a banner advert in Portuguese, it will always be much more effective than if it had only been translated into English.
+And this effectiveness will only increase if we use transcreation (creative translation) to make really powerful advertising campaigns.